Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: -amplitude

 We recall the original definition of Frobenius or $F$-amplitude from \cite{arapura}.
 We will denote it by $\phi_{old}$ to differentiate it from a variant $\phi$ defined below.
-Given a locally free sheaf $\F$ on a variety $X$ defined over a field of characteristic $p>0$, $\phi_{old}(\F)$ is the smallest natural number such that for any coherent $\E$,
+Given a locally free sheaf $\F$ on a variety $X$ defined over a field of characteristic $p>0$, $\phi_{old}(\F)$ is the smallest natural number $\mu$ such that for any coherent $\E$,

-for $i>\phi_{old}(\F)$ and $N\gg 0$.
+for $i> \mu$ and $N\gg 0$.
 In this case, we set $\phi(\F)=\phi_{old}(\F)$.
 In characteristic $0$, $\phi_{old}$ was defined using reduction modulo $p$:

 where we maximize over all closed fibres of a thickening $(\X,\tilde \F)$ of $(X,\F)$, and then minimize over all thickenings.
+Basic properties including finiteness can be found in \cite{arapura}.
 The idea is take the worst case of $\phi$ among all fibres of the best possible thickening.
 It is easy to see that for any thickening,

 for all but finitely $p$ in $\Sigma$.
-We {\em redefine Frobenius amplitude} in characteristic $0$ as the smallest integer for which
+We {\em redefine Frobenius amplitude} in characteristic $0$ as the smallest integer $\mu$ for which

 holds for almost all $p$ with respect to $\cL$.